kyungchullee/kyungchullee.github.io/_pages/about.md

   image_cicular: false # crops the image to make it circular

 news: true  # includes a list of news items
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the selected_papers: true
+social: true  # includes social icons at the bottom of the page

 ---